 Customer service is front and center in today’s consumer market, and that is just as true in B2B industries.
 For the transportation industry, one of the biggest threats to excellent customer service is late or misplaced freight.
 In fact, every service failure of this type effects multiple customers at a time.
-The energy and time needed to fix one mistake subtracts from the energy and time needed to excellently execute other orders on your list.
+Trust us on this one… The energy and time needed to fix one mistake subtracts from the energy and time needed to excellently execute other orders on your list.
 The ripple effect of one late or misplaced crate, pallet, or trailer can drastically impact your customer service and your customers’ perceived value of your services.

 So how do we reduce the number of these service failures, or even extinguish them altogether?
 We first need to look at the main causes of late and misplaced freight.
 Yard inefficiencies and poor equipment tracking seem to be the top causes of these service failures.
 Here are just a few of these problems listed from Supply Chain 24/7: